ucsb-cs156-s21/proj-ucsb-courses-search/README.md

-# Demo Spring Nextjs App
+# Demo Spring React App

-A demo todo app with Spring Boot and Nextjs.
+A demo todo app with Spring Boot and Create React App.

 ## Getting started

-The first thing you'll want to do is set up your Auth0 SPA App as well as the frontend.
-Instructions for that can be found [here](./frontend/README.md).
-Auth0 specific instructions can be found [here](./frontend/docs/auth0.md).
+The first thing you'll want to do is set up your Auth0 SPA App.
+Instructions for setting up auth0 can be found [here](./frontend/docs/auth0.md).

-Once the Auth0 SPA App and the frontend have been set up, you'll then need to run
+Once the Auth0 SPA App is set up, you'll then need to run

 ```bash
 # Make a copy of the secrets file for localhost